CodistoConnect/CodistoConnect/README.md

 OR

 Download the plugin from https://github.com/codistoconnect/codistoconnect/releases.
 The latest release is available from https://github.com/codistoconnect/codistoconnect/releases/latest.

-The plugin.tgz located here is ready to install in Magento.
+The plugin.tgz file located here is ready to install in Magento.

 <h2>Step 3: Install and verify the installation</h2>

 Follow the guide here <a href="https://codisto.zendesk.com/hc/en-us/articles/204681879-Downloading-and-Installing-the-CodistoConnect-Plugin">Installing Codisto Connect</a>.

-OR

-Open the Admin area on your Magento site and click System -> Magento Connect -> Magento Connect Manager.
-In the area "Direct package file upload" select "Choose File" (select the file from Step 2 point 1, followed by Upload

 OR via SSH (Replace paths as appropriate)